 New Jersey: Just for fun, and to inspire readers outside of New York, New Jersey has the Westville Cutoff (scroll down).
 Also, the Millstone and New Brunswick Railroad was to have been extended, and the bridge piers placed.

-Soviet Union: There's an unfinished railroad in the Soviet Union.
+Russia: There's an unfinished railroad in the Russia.
 370 miles of it(!).
 Built with slave labor, it was never completed betweeen its two ends.
 Unclear from the news account of the Railway of Bones whether any portion of it was ever used.
+Also see Stalin's Lost Railway.

 Missouri: Between Greenfield and Springfield, Missouri lies The Kansas City & Memphis Railroad.
 They started grading between Springfield and Greenfield, but got caught by the panic of 1873 and went bankrupt.
 This PDF is a biography of someone who "had the contract for grading five miles of the Kansas City & Memphis Railroad.
 After completing one mile the company raised the grade, and Mr. Murray threw up the job,"